in memory of Stuart Raleigh

 But, “an awful lot of energy is wasted in unnecessary emotional scenes,” as Britten put it in a letter to Elizabeth Mayer (July ‘41): Ethel fell in love with him, and Rae offered to relinquish his claim to his wife and ‘give’ her to Britten.
 It seems Britten and Pears were not ‘out’ to their friends.

-The pitfalls of communication via telegram — Britten’s publisher Ralph Hawkes wired a request for a ‘two piano piece’ when he actually meant two pieces for piano — resulted in the Mazurka Elegiaca for two pianos.
-The occasion was Homage to Paderewski , an album of piano pieces by 17 composers, commissioned in 1941 in honour of the Polish pianist and statesman Ignacy Jan Paderewski.
-Britten’s duo (since it did not fit the overall project) was published separately but is still considered a part of the overall homage.
+The pitfalls of communication via telegram: Britten’s publisher Ralph Hawkes wired a request for a ‘two piano piece’ when he actually meant two pieces for piano, resulting in the Mazurka Elegiaca for two pianos.
+The occasion was Boosey & Hawkes’s Homage to Paderewski , an album of piano pieces by 17 composers, commissioned in 1941 in honour of the Polish pianist and statesman Ignacy Jan Paderewski.
+Britten’s duo (since it did not fit the overall project) was published separately but is still considered part of the overall homage.

 A critic wrote, “There are no notes to spare in Mr. Britten’s music.
 The three sections of this somber Mazurka make their appeal bluntly and boldly and show the composer’s remarkable capacity for judging just how his score is going to tell in the concert hall.
 He has no use for elaborate detail nor does he burden the performer with technicalities, which the listener can seldom be expected to grasp.”